TonyGravagno/ban-hammer/readme.txt

 = Can I block partials? =

 Yes but not wildcards.
 If you put in `viagra` for example, you will block `viagrajones@gmail.com` _and_ `john@viagra.com` so please use this carefully.
 If you put in `cookie` then you'll block `cookiemonster@sesamestreet.edu` and everyone would be sad.

+Similarly, registration will be blocked if you use 'cookie', you are checking the user login, and the name is 'morecookiesplease'.

 If you want to block everyone from all subdomains (like `joe@bar.example.com`) then you can block `.example.com` and that will block all the subdomains.